Distraction Can Often Cause Parking Lot Injuries

 ● Send or receive emails (50%)

 ● Take photos or watch videos (49%)

 NSC found teens (59%) were more likely to engage in personal grooming than adults (53%) while driving in parking lots, but less likely to be on the phone (60% vs. 66%).

 During the hectic holiday season, drivers and pedestrians also are likely to be distracted by extensive to-do lists and are hurriedly trying to get from one place to another.

 Safety isn't guaranteed just by driving slowly in parking lots.
-Following are some safety tips for drivers courtesy of the Oswego (IL) Police Department:
+Following are some safety tips for drivers:

 NSC analysis of government data indicates that 9% of pedestrian deaths in parking lots result from backup incidents.
-Many vehicles today are equipped with backup cameras, which provide a wide view behind a vehicle operating in reverse, but that view may not be clear if the camera lens becomes obstructed.
+Many vehicles today are equipped with backup cameras, but that view may not be clear if the camera lens becomes obstructed.
+Three safety reminders: